jonathanstowe/Tinky/Documentation.md

     multi method ACCEPTS(Transition:D $trans) returns Bool

 Used to smart match the object against either a State (returns True if the state matches the current state of the object,) or a Transition (returns True if the `from` state matches the current state of the object.)

+### trait before-apply-workflow

+This trait can be applied to a method that will be called within the `apply-workflow` immediately after the application has been validated and before anything else occurs (primarily the setting of an initial state state if any.)
+The method will be called with the Workflow object as an argument.

+This is primarily for the benefit of implementations that may want to, for instance, retrieve the object state from some storage before setting up the rest of the workflow.

+### trait after-apply-workflow

+This trait can be applied to a method that will be called within the `apply-workflow` immediately before the Workflow's `applied` method is called with the object, that is the initial state will have been set and other changes made.
+The method will be called with the Workflow object as an argument.

+This may be helpful, for example, if one wanted to persist the initial state to some storage.

+### trait before-apply-transition

+This trait can be applied to a method that will be called within the `apply-transition` immediately after the validation has been done and before the state is actually changed.
+The method will be called with the Transition object as the argument.

+### trait after-apply-transition

+This trait can be applied to a method that will be called within the `apply-transition` after the state of the object has been changed and immediately before the object is passed to the transition's `applied` method.
+The method will be called with the Transition object as the argument.

+This might be used, for example, to persist the change of state of the object to some storage.

 EXCEPTIONS
 ----------